RTiK/FriendFinderProject/README.md

 FriendFinderProject
 ===================

-Android Application for Mobile Programming Summerschool in Aalborg
+Android Application for Mobile Programming Course

+Summerschool in Aalborg 2014